YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 STOP
 ++++++++++

 Terminates a YottaDB image.
 The image executes an orderly disengagement from all databases that are currently open by the process, and then exits.
-A MUPIP STOP performs a kill -15 and therefore may also be used to stop non-YottaDB images.
+A MUPIP STOP performs a :code:`kill -15` and therefore may also be used to stop non-YottaDB images.

 The format of the STOP command is: